antistereotip/ghost/RUN/README.md

 );`
 - It will be a multidimensional matrix that will carry process records over the data.
 - It will randomly map one of the core users to a random big data container.
 Its 3 x 4 combinations.
+- If all random logic is transferred to 1111 members, and if all 1111 are mapped to big data, then random combinations of theses are also predictable.
+- With random processes, the entire communication will be encrypted, while the end user will eventually have everything decrypted with his key and home jail.

 ## Technologies
 - ANSI C (.c)